-Our school has been open now for about half a year, and we have not received that complaint.
+Our school has been open since 2013 and we have not received that complaint.
 The payment plan is very simple: you transfer money in roubles to the school’s account, and we then pay the teachers.
 In addition, payment is made only after the lesson is completed, which guarantees the integrity of payments and keeps your finances safe.
 At your request, we can also issue you with the paperwork that shows the transfer of your money to our account.

 All the teachers in our school are experienced, native-language professionals with their own area of specialization.
 Altogether, they have many years’ experience teaching a good number of languages.